 Previous First Prize winners of the Lyra Competition are not eligible to compete in consecutive years at the same level of competition.

-Preliminary application due: February 11, 2018 at midnight.
+Preliminary application due: January 12, 2020 by midnight.
 Completed application, fee, and video recording submission must all be received by midnight.
 Incomplete applications will not be accepted.

 450 West 37th Street, New York, NY 10018